-Communication is the most important thing when it comes to developing a good office culture.
+Communication is the most important thing when it comes to developing a good dental office culture.
 If you’re an employer, good communication starts with you.

 Make sure that your employees all know that they can come to you if they have a problem.
 You want to create a safe and welcoming space.
 Employees that don’t feel comfortable with you may struggle with their work issues until they become overwhelming.

 Also, ask your employees what they want from the office.
-Figuring out how to improve your work culture might be as easy as surveying the rest of the office.
+Figuring out how to improve your work culture might be as easy as surveying the rest of the dental office.